department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/vietnam-waters.md

 **One of these must be true.
 You:**
 - Served on vessels that were part of the Mobile Riverine Force or Inshore Fire Support Division 93, **or**
 - Served on vessel operating within the 12-mile territorial seas of the Republic of Vietnam, **or**
-- You came ashore in Vietnam
+- Came ashore in Vietnam

 [See a list of Agent Orange‒related illnesses](/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases/)